itsvic-dev/omaVideo/README.md

 the most unconventional way to play back videos

-**NOTE:** this wasn't designed to be used by users if you can't tell from the jankiness of this thing. _if you have no idea how to code, you prob won't know how to use this and i won't help you._
+**NOTE:** this wasn't designed with user friendliness in mind if you can't tell from the jankiness of this thing. _if you have no idea how to code, you prob won't know how to use this and i won't help you._

 ## how to use